roshanis/10kings/chapter7_balban_revised.md

 But our creations will survive us.
 The Dagh and Chehra systems that revolutionized military organization.
 The Barid intelligence network that made the sultanate's eyes all-seeing.
 The administrative procedures that transformed governance from personal whim into institutional science.
 These will outlast the Mamluk dynasty itself.

 I know this because I built them to be immortal.
 Not for Balban's glory, though I told him that was my purpose.
 Not for my own advancement, though that was certainly part of my motivation.
-I built them because I believed—still believe, even now—that good governance requires systems stronger than individual rulers, procedures more reliable than personal wisdom.
+I built them because I believed, still believe even now, that good governance requires systems stronger than individual rulers, procedures more reliable than personal wisdom.

 The Khaljis will adopt our methods.
 The Tughlaqs will refine them.
 The Lodis will depend upon them.
 The Mughals will perfect them.
 Every sultan who seeks to rule northern India will study what we created, will implement our innovations, will curse and bless our names in equal measure.